cecid/hermes-docs/docs/source/web_service_communication.rst

 Instead of requiring the sender to compose entire ebMS messages or acquire ebMS knowledge, the sender simply needs to request Hermes to do so with key identities including ``CPA ID``, ``Service`` and ``Action``.
 These 3 key parameter identify the sending partnership in Hermes that will be used to configure the ebMS message.

-The sender web service requires elements with namespace URI ``http://service.ebms.edi.cecid.hku.hk/`` and namespace prefix ``tns``.
+This web service requires elements with namespace URI ``http://service.ebms.edi.cecid.hku.hk/`` and namespace prefix ``tns``.

-A sample SOAP request for the sender web service is shown below.
+A sample SOAP request is shown below.

 .. code-block:: xml